-Introduction to Cloud Computing for Machine Learning Beginners
+Beginners Guide to Cloud Computing for Machine Learning

-Cloud computing is an important term for all Data Science and Machine Learning Enthusiasts.
+Cloud computing is an important term for all Data Science and Machine Learning enthusiasts.
 It is unlikely that you may not have come across it, even as a beginner.
-But why is it important, one might ask.
-A simple explanation for this is that as the dataset expands, i.e., more samples and features are added, the machine learning model becomes more complex.
+You may have wondered what exactly cloud computing services are and why they are important.
+A simple explanation for this is that as the dataset expands, i.e., adds more samples and features, the machine learning model becomes more complex.
 Such models then demand more computational power, which is why most of us have encountered the famous ran-out-of-memory error for some of our notebooks.

 Before we delve into the details of how to select a Cloud Service for Machine Learning, let us first understand what exactly are cloud services, especially cloud computing, and why it exists.

 Cloud services are currently a trend in the IT industry that has come to stay.
 These provide an option of storing data on remote servers connected to the Internet.
 With cloud services, one can benefit from cloud computing, which offers a host of services to the user.
 These services range from server access, more storage for Big Data with better back-ups, ability to run high-end analytical tools for AI & BI – all over the Internet.
 Additionally, these services are far more reliable, faster, affordable, more flexible, and scalable as per user needs.
 Users can optimize their costs through the efficient use of these services.

 So, simply put, in Cloud Computing, a user does not buy new server hardware but rents it for as long as desired.
 It is possible to rent cloud computing even for single runs, which sometimes are only a few minutes.
 Further, users do not need to manage the operating systems and the allied web services; the cloud service providers manage them instead.